 The proposed activities are located outside of the extent of the flood area for all available mapped flood extents (1989, 1990, 1997, 2000, 2004, 2006 and 2010 flood extents) and is dominated by highly permeable sands with a typically low runoff coefficient.
 Notwithstanding, the area of the proposed activities would experience intermittent surface water flows during storm events, causing localised ponding of surface water.
-At its closest point, one of the proposed well pads is located approximately 10 m from an arid / semi-arid non-floodplain wetland that would experience ponding of water in response to rainfall events, followed by extended periods of no surface water2.
+At its closest point, the proposed access track is located approximately 30 m from an arid / semi-arid non-floodplain wetland that would experience ponding of water in response to rainfall events, followed by extended periods of no surface water.